darkplace-dr/Dark-Place/libraries/music2/README.md

 # Music2

-Start-to-loop looping for your funny Deltarune music
+Kristal library that provides controllable looping for your funny Deltarune musics

 ## Usage

+First install the library by dropping it in your mod's `libraries` folder

 In assets/music, put in the intro segment of your track naming it `<id>.ogg`, and put in the loop segment naming it `<id>.loop.ogg`.
-It should  work
+Then it should Work:registered: unconditionally

 ## Support